pjtunstall/push-swap/README.md

 As a special case, for 100 and 500 numbers, we followed [Fred 1000orion's method](https://www.youtube.com/watch?v=2aMrmWOgLvU): a bucket sort, with three buckets (that is, splitting the numbers into three equal chunks, then pushing all but three numbers to B in such a way that the bucket consisting of the smallest numbers is at the bottom of B, and that consisting of the largest numbers is at the top of B), then insertion sort to stack A with a cost check as per AYO.

-I've read three other Medium articles on the subject: one by [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), one by [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), and one by [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a).
+I've read several other Medium articles on the subject: by [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), and [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f).

+DS's distinct feature is that he starts by finding the longest increasing subsequence (LIS) in A. He then pushes everthing else to B in two buckets: numbers greater than the median go to the top half of B, the rest to the bottom.
+Then they're insertion sorted back using a cost calculation as AYO does.

 JC does something similar to AYO.
 His method is a bit simpler and a bit less effective, at least in our implementation.
 He starts by pushing everything to stack B. He then sorts them back to A via insertion sort with cost check, choosing, at each iteration, to push back the number that can be correctly placed on A with the least rotations.